 - work in a Canadian post-secondary educational setting

 Voting members are eligible for the following: voting rights at ACCUO AGM; ability to run for executive offices, e.g. President, Treasurer, Secretary, Member at Large; participation in ACCUO list-serve; attendance at ACCUO sponsored events, e.g. mid-year meeting, annual conference, AGM, occasional workshops, mentoring relationships (if sufficient mentors are available)

 - Associate Members:

-- are full or part-time employees of post secondary educational institutions but do not meet the definition of Ombudsperson as it described in Section III, above
+- are full or part-time employees in educational institutions (post-secondary, high school or primary levels) but do not meet the definition of Ombudsperson as it is described in Section III, above

 - are affiliated with entities other than Canadian post-secondary educational institutions